Biden says debt deal ‘very close’ even as two sides far apart on work requirements

 Even as they came closer to a framework on spending, each side seemed dug in on the work requirements.
 White House spokesman Andrew Bates called the GOP proposals “cruel and senseless” and said Biden and Democrats would stand against them.

-Louisiana Rep. Garret Graves, one of House Speaker Kevin McCarthy’s negotiators, was blunt when asked if Republicans might relent on the issue: “Hell no, not a chance,” he said.
+Louisiana Rep. Garret Graves, one of House Speaker Kevin McCarthy’s negotiators, was blunt when asked if Republicans might relent on the issue: “Hell no, not a chance.”

-Yet Biden was upbeat as he left for the Memorial Day weekend at Camp David, declaring, “It’s very close, and I’m optimistic.”
+Yet Biden was upbeat as he departed for Camp David: “It’s very close, and I’m optimistic.”

-With Republicans at the Capitol talking with Biden’s team at the White House, the president said: “There’s a negotiation going on.
-I’m hopeful we’ll know by tonight whether we’re going to be able to have a deal.”
-But a deal had not come together when McCarthy left the Capitol Friday evening.

 Anxious retirees and others were already making contingency plans for missed checks, with the next Social Security payments due next week.

-Biden and Republican McCarthy have seemed to be narrowing on a two-year budget-slashing deal that would also extend the debt limit into 2025 past the next presidential election.
+Biden and McCarthy, R-Calif., have seemed to be narrowing on a two-year budget-slashing deal that would also extend the debt limit into 2025 past the next presidential election.
+The contours of the deal have been taking shape to cut spending for 2024 and impose a 1% cap on spending growth for 2025.

 But talks over the proposed work requirements for recipients of Medicaid, food stamps and other aid programs seemed at a standstill Friday afternoon.

-Biden has said the Medicaid work requirements would be a nonstarter.
-But he initially seemed open to possible changes on food stamps, now known as the Supplemental Nutrition Assistance Program, or SNAP.
+Biden has said the work requirements for Medicaid would be a nonstarter.
+But he initially seemed potentially open to negotiating minor changes on food stamps, now known as the Supplemental Nutrition Assistance Program, or SNAP.

 The Republican proposal would save $11 billion over 10 years by raising the maximum age for existing standards that require able-bodied adults who do not live with dependents to work or attend training programs.
-While current law applies those standards to recipients under the age of 50, the House bill would raise the age to include adults 55 and under.
-The GOP proposal would also decrease the number of exemptions that states can grant to some recipients subject to those requirements.
+While current law applies those standards to recipients under the age of 50, the Republican plan would raise the age to include adults 55 and under.
+It would also decrease the number of exemptions that states can grant to some recipients subject to those requirements.

 Biden’s position on the SNAP work requirements appeared to have hardened by Friday, when spokesman Bates said House Republicans are threatening to trigger an unprecedented recession “unless they can take food out of the mouths of hungry Americans.”

-As talks pushed into another late night, one of the negotiators, Rep. Patrick McHenry, R-N.C., called Biden’s comments “a hopeful sign.”
-But he also cautioned that there’s still “sticky points” impeding a final agreement.

-While the contours of the deal have been taking shape to cut spending for 2024 and impose a 1% cap on spending growth for 2025, the two sides remain stuck on various provisions.

-House Republicans had pushed the issue to the brink, displaying risky political bravado in leaving town for the Memorial Day holiday.
-Lawmakers are tentatively not expected back at work until Tuesday, but now their return is uncertain.
+House Republicans have now pushed the issue to the brink, displaying risky political bravado in leaving town for the Memorial Day holiday.
+Lawmakers are not expected to return to work before Tuesday, at the earliest, and McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting.

+Watchful House Democrats are also pressing Biden to reject any new work requirements.
+The top three House Democratic leaders led by Rep. Hakeem Jeffries of New York spoke late Thursday with the White House.

+The Democratic-held Senate has stayed out of the negotiations, leaving the talks to Biden and McCarthy.
+But Senate Majority Leader Chuck Schumer of New York has pledged to move quickly to send a compromise package to Biden’s desk.

-Weeks of negotiations between Republicans and the White House have failed to produce a deal — in part because the Biden administration resisted negotiating with McCarthy over the debt limit, arguing that the country’s full faith and credit should not be used as leverage to extract other partisan priorities.
+Weeks of negotiations between Republicans and the White House have failed to produce a deal in part because the Biden administration resisted for months on negotiating with McCarthy over the debt limit, arguing that the country’s full faith and credit should not be used as leverage to extract other partisan priorities.

+But House Republicans united behind a plan to cut spending, narrowly passing sweeping legislation in late April that would raise the debt ceiling in exchange for the spending reductions.

 “We have to spend less than we spent last year.
-That is the starting point,” said McCarthy.
+That is the starting point,” McCarthy has insisted.

 One idea is to set the topline budget numbers but then add a “snap-back” provision to enforce cuts if Congress is unable during its annual appropriations process to meet the new goals.